 Services that are covered for you What you must pay when you get these services Treatment must be discontinued if the patient is not improving or is regressing.
 Provider Requirements: Physicians (as defined in $1861(r)(1)$ of the Social Security Act (the Act)) may furnish acupuncture in accordance with applicable state requirements.
 Physician assistants (PAs), nurse practitioners (NPs)/clinical nurse specialists (CNSs) (as identified in 1861(aa) (5) of the Act), and auxiliary personnel may furnish acupuncture if they meet all applicable state requirements and have: • a masters or doctoral level degree in acupuncture or Oriental Medicine from a school accredited by the Accreditation Commission on Acupuncture and Oriental Medicine (ACAOM); and, • a current, full, active, and unrestricted license to practice acupuncture in a State, Territory, or Commonwealth (i.e., Puerto Rico) of the United States, or District of Columbia.
 Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
 To find an acupuncturist in the plan's network, please visit www.mountcarmelhealth.com/medicare/find-a-provider .
-Ambulance services In- and Out-of-Network Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if outhorized by the plan.
-If the acutated ambulance services \$250 copay per ground ambulance transport (no additional copay for a round trip if the round trip is provided within the same calendar day by the same provider). authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health \$300 copay per air ambulance transport.
-Ambulance coverage excludes and that transportation by ambulance is medically required. transportation by wheelchair
+Ambulance services In- and Out-of-Network Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+If the covered ambulance services are not for an emergency situation, it should be \$250 copay per ground ambulance transport (no additional copay for a round trip if the round trip is provided within the same calendar day by the same provider). \$300 copay per air ambulance transport. documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+Ambulance coverage excludes transportation by wheelchair